Percy Stuart: The Eccentric Club

-It is hardly a mere coincidence to find Snyder, Pommeroy and Winterbottom among the names of the members.
-Their names are familiar to many Germans thanks to the comedy sketch Dinner For One and were so already back then.
-When the series about Percy Stuart started, the very sketch was already that famous in Germany that even after several decades it is still broadcast on every New Year's Eve.
-To combine cherished clichés about Britons had already been a formula for the success of the many German Edgar Wallace feature films.
+It is hardly a coincidence to find Snyder, Pommeroy and Winterbottom among the names of the members.
+Their names are familiar to the West German public thanks to the comedy sketch Dinner For One and were so already back then.
+When the series about Percy Stuart started, the sketch was already famous in West Germany, that even after several decades it is still broadcast on every New Year's Eve.
+To combine clichés about Britons had already been a formula for the success of the German Edgar Wallace feature films.